1. Strategy and analysis

 G4-1 CEO Statement

-For the statement of Christian Buhl (CEO), see CEO statement on sustainability.
+For the statement of Christian Buhl (CEO), see CEO Statement on sustainability.

 G4-2 Key impacts, risks and opportunities with regard to sustainability

 For Geberit, sustainability means being oriented towards the future and being successful over the long term.
-This means striking a balance in decision-making processes between various economic, environmental and social aspects.
+This means striking a balance in decision-making processes between various economic, ecological and social aspects.
 In essence it also means identifying important technological and social trends in good time in dialogue with our stakeholders and developing suitable products and services that provide solutions for customers and added value for other stakeholders.
-The long-term orientation also minimises risks for business development that are increasingly not only of a purely financial nature but arise from social developments and environmental risks.
+The long-term orientation also minimises risks for business development that are increasingly not of a purely financial nature but arise from social developments and ecological risks.
 Geberit has a decades-long commitment to sustainability and is a leader in this area, setting standards for customers, employees, suppliers and other partners.
 Various awards and rankings serve to confirm Geberit’s role as a leader in sustainability in various stakeholder groups’ perceptions.

-Geberit combats risks posed by increasing regulation and changing framework conditions with an effective compliance system that focuses on compliance in the five key topic areas of antitrust legislation, corruption, employee rights, product liability and environmental protection
+Geberit combats risks posed by increasing regulation and changing framework conditions with an effective compliance system that focuses on compliance in the five key topic areas of antitrust legislation, corruption, employee rights, product liability and environmental protection.